Turtle Creek (New Brunswick): Water quality

-Covered under the Watershed Protected Area Designation Order and Clean Water Act, Turtle Creek is rated, among thirty others, as a Class AP watershed.
+Covered under the Watershed Protected Area Designation Order and the Clean Water Act, Turtle Creek is rated, among thirty others, as a Class AP watershed.
 In spite of this rating, E. coli and sediment levels were found to be "unusually high", which, according to the Petitcodiac Watershed Alliance, was caused by the ongoing expansion of the river's reservoir.
 Nitrate, phosphate, and conductivity levels, according to the same report, remained consistent.

 The city of Moncton conducts studies on over 1,600 water samples in 60 sites yearly to assure water drinking quality standards are met.
-According to an annual report published by the city in 2009, coliform bacteria, which includes E. coli, was not found in any of 1,663 samples.
-In the same report, 63 of 576 (10.94%) water samples returned a Heterotropic Plate Count—the "general bacteria population" present—of over 10 cfu/mL, but never exceeded the 500 cfu/mL threshold.
+According to an annual report published by the city in 2009, coliform bacteria, which include E. coli, were not found in any of 1,663 samples.
+In the same report, 63 of 576 (10.94%) water samples returned a heterotrophic plate count—an indicator of the "general bacteria population" present—of over 10 cfu/mL, but never exceeded the 500 cfu/mL threshold.
 Other results recorded an average turbidity of 0.15 NTU (Nephelometric Turbidity Units), and an average of 0.029 mg/L of trihalomethanes (THMs).